 In comparison to the few empirical studies on the growth of farm size and investment decision including land, this research is conducted on the entire FADN dataset collected at the national level.
 The analyses are not based on a sample of farms specialising in one type of farming and/or located in a specific and limited geographical area.
-For this reason, our data are characterised by 90% observations of farms specialising in 9 different productions and differ in farm and socio-demographic characteristics.
+Our data are characterised by 90% observations of farms specialising in 9 different productions and differing in farm and socio-demographic characteristics.
 This heterogeneity of the analysed sample is due to intrinsic characteristics of the Italian agricultural sector.
-The average surface area of the farms in the sample is about 30 ha above the average UAA recorded in the last ISTAT 2010-2020 census (ISTAT 2022).
-This is because the FADN sample is a stratified and selects companies with a Standard Output above 8 000 Euro.
-In any case, the FADN data maintain a certain degree of representativeness of the agricultural sector and represent a useful resource in terms of the amount of data collected in Europe (Centre for European Policy Studies 2008; Ciaian et al. 2010).
+The average surface area of the farms in the sample is about 30 ha above the average UAA recorded in the last ISTAT 2010-2020 census (ISTAT, 2022).
+This is because the FADN sample is stratified and selects companies with a Standard Output above 8,000 Euro.
+In any case, the FADN data maintain a certain degree of representativeness of the agricultural sector and represent a useful resource in terms of the amount of data collected in Europe (Centre for European Policy Studies, 2008; Ciaian et al., 2010).

 Out of the total observations, only 1095 (1.29%) invested in land between 2013 and 2020.
-The high number of zero-observations can be attributed to the specific characteristics of the land factor and the land market, as it is unlikely that farms invest in capital goods every year (Elhorst 1993; Nilsen and Schiantarelli 2003; Oskam et al. 2009).
-The high number of zero-observations and the complexity of ignoring the heterogeneity effect are some of the reasons why quantitative research using micro-data in the investment decision-making process is challenging (Elhorst 1993).
+The high number of zero-observations can be attributed to the specific characteristics of the land factor and of the land market, as it is unlikely that farms invest in capital goods every year (Elhorst, 1993; Nilsen and Schiantarelli, 2003; Oskam et al., 2009).
+The high number of zero-observations and the complexity of ignoring the heterogeneity effect are some of the reasons why quantitative research using micro-data in the investment decision-making process is challenging (Elhorst, 1993).

 In the empirical studies on the farm size growth and the investment decision, the role of utilised agricultural area is unclear.
 The five models do not allow to clarify, but to better understand the role of this variable.
 The initial farm size influences the investment decision negatively but has a different effect depending on farm specialisation.
-This had already partly emerged in the study conducted by

-Bremmer and Oude Lansink (2002), which found that UAA had a positive influence on the size growth of arable crops farms and a negative influence on the growth of farms specialized in protected horticulture.
+This had already partly emerged in the study conducted by Bremmer and Oude Lansink (2002), which found that UAA had a positive influence on the size growth of arable crops farms and a negative influence on the growth of farms specialized in protected horticulture.
 In this research, the positive effect of the variable "UAA SQ" in the case of farms specialising in fruit crops, viticulture and horticulture can be linked to two different considerations.
 The first one is linked to characteristics of the FADN data.
 The mean and median value for permanent crops and horticulture farms is lower than for other crops.
-This could confirm the hypothesis that when a farm is very large it does not tend to invest in the land input (Lefebvre et al. 2015).
+This could confirm the hypothesis that when a farm is very large it does not tend to invest in the land input (Lefebvre et al., 2015).
 The second one is related to the intrinsic characteristics of the type of farming.
-Unlike annual crops, farms producing permanent crops may prefer to establish new orchards on their own land.
-Obviously, permanent crops require a higher investment cost and return on investment time than annual crops.
-This could explain why farmers specializing in perennial crops might have an incentive to buy land because it grants them a property right that cannot be guaranteed by the rental contract.
-This aspect could be particularly relevant in a country like Italy where the law allows leases of less than 15 years.
-This consideration could explain the positive effect exerted by land productivity in the case of companies specialized in fruit crops.